The most fabulous gay bars in Barcelona, from local dive bars to exotic rooftop cocktail lounges!

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥

-Where is the gay neighbourhood of Barcelona?
+Where is the gay neighborhood of Barcelona?

-As a point of reference, we use the main Axel Hotel, which lies right in the middle of Gaixample.
+As a point of reference, we use the main Axel Hotel, which lies right in the middle of the Gaixample.
 For more, check out our detailed gay guide to Barcelona.

 1. Moeem

 Ok, so don't tell the others, but this is totally our favourite bar… which is why we added it first on the list.
 It's always super busy, meaning there's a great buzz in the atmosphere and people are super friendly there.
-Friday nights tend to be the busiest when it can a tad overcrowded but in a nice way.
+Friday nights tend to be the busiest when it can be a tad overcrowded, but in a nice way.

 We especially love the themed nights they throw.
-There is a free canapes evening on Thursday followed by an exotic dancer show.
+There is a free canapés evening on Thursday, followed by an exotic dancer show.
 Then on Sundays, they have bingo nights, which is followed by a show with mixed artists, showcasing some of the finest Barcelona talents of the queer/drag scene.

-The crowd here is mainly in their 20s, 30s and 40s, especially on weekends.
-Oh and the bar staff…phwooooaaaar!!
+The crowd here is mainly in their 20s, 30s, and 40s, especially on weekends.
+Oh, and the bar staff…phwooooaaaar!!

-Moeem is located at Carrer de Muntaner, 11 and is open every day until 3am.
+Moeem is located at Carrer de Muntaner, 11, and is open every day until 3 am.

 Getting around Barcelona